A version of this article — written by our Co-Founder and CEO, Reetu Kainulainen — first appeared as a guest post on G2’s Learn Hub.

 What is a large language model (LLM)?

-The reason for ChatGPT’s fluency is the fact that this model was trained on a vast set of data — all of the written content posted online, prior to 2022.
+The reason for ChatGPT’s fluency is the fact that this model was trained on a vast set of data written by real people.
 AI models that learn from huge amounts of text data are known as large language models (or LLMs).
 On top of generating written content, these models are able to summarize text, analyze message sentiment, and perform translations: a pretty impressive range of skills for one single tool.

 As with many other LLMs, ChatGPT is built on transformers (nope, not like the anthropomorphic cars in the famous movie franchise).
 Let’s go a little deeper for the techy folks.
 A transformer model is a type of deep neural network that — instead of processing data sequentially like traditional neural networks — can process all inputs at once.
 By assessing data holistically, transformer-based models are much better at understanding context, which makes them better at providing accurate answers.
 The most important innovation of transformers is the use of self-attention mechanisms — meaning the model is able to weigh the importance of different parts of the training data when generating a response.